mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

 If the full device is protected and the VPN integration is enabled, we will utilize a Socks5 Proxy running on localhost that will make sure its outgoing traffic utilizes the non-vpn default route.

-For that, we will create an external binary that
+For that, we will create an external binary that:
 - opens a socks5 proxy locally on a random port
 - generates a username and password for this session
 - prints the port, username, password to STDOUT so that the parent process may gather that info.